 The limiting step of the protocol is the isolation of alive neutrophils from tumors due to relatively low amount of these cells in tumors (not more than 1% of single alive cells in melanoma).
-At the same time, the usage of blood neutrophils for this protocol should be avoided due to only minor regulation of NAMPT expression and their low functionality, which is altered upon tissue arrival14.
+This could be only possible using flow cytometry-based sorting.
+At the same time, the usage of blood neutrophils for this protocol should be avoided due to only minor regulation of NAMPT expression and their low functionality, which is altered upon tumor tissue arrival16.
+Possibly, in order to use blood neutrophils, they should be previously activated using tumor-derived growth factors.

-To avoid neutrophil apoptosis short treatment with FK866 (2-4 hours) are suggested, as it has no influence on the viability of TANs, while prolonged treatment induces neutrophil apoptosis14.
+To avoid neutrophil apoptosis short treatment with FK866 (2-4 hours) is suggested, as it has no influence on the viability of TANs, while prolonged treatment induces neutrophil apoptosis16.

-In sum, the protocol demonstrates the potential of ex vitro manipulated anti-angiogenic neutrophils to functionally suppress tumor growth in mouse melanoma model.
+In sum, the protocol demonstrates the potential of ex vitro manipulated anti-angiogenic neutrophils to functionally suppress tumor growth in mouse melanoma tumor model.

 ACKNOWLEDGMENTS: